slcjordan/autodemo/README.md

 # Autodemo

 Autodemo is a tool for generating video demos of curl commands automatically.
-It is currently in an early stage of development and may contain bugs.
+This is a throwaway iteration and contains bugs.

 ## Getting Started